How long does it take to grill ribs on the BBQ?

 Place the ribs right on the grill, using tongs to maneuver them into place.
 Grill, covered, over indirect medium heat for 30 minutes on each side.
 After the first hour, move the ribs to direct medium heat and cook 20-40 minutes longer, or until the pork is tender (more on this in a minute).

-How long does it take to grill ribs on charcoal grill?
+How long does it take to grill ribs on a propane grill?

 How do you keep ribs from drying out on the grill?

 – Maintain moisture while the ribs cook.
 Either wrap in foil, cover with foil, immerse in liquid or baste frequently to prevent ribs from drying out . – Uncover meat when ribs are fork tender.
 Remove from liquid, baste with a sauce, if desired, and transfer ribs to a baking pan or grill to finish cooking.

 Do I need to wrap my ribs in foil?

 Ribs benefit greatly from a low-and-slow cooking method.
 For cook times longer than two hours, most meat will benefit from being wrapped in foil .
 For example, baby back ribs will take roughly four hours to cook while spare ribs will take closer to five but both should be wrapped after two and a half hours.

 Are ribs better in the oven or grill?

 While BBQ gives ribs a distinct flavor, baking has other benefits to it.
 Baking gives you more control over how fast and how much the ribs are cooked.
 Because ovens have controlled temperature you are less likely to overcook or under cook your ribs .